sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 - The **bottom information bar <span style="color:#d40f57">[9]</span>** provides details about your license status for the webservice-based structure elucidation tools, the number of computed features and feature limits.

-For a quick start, you can also watch our [tutorial video introducing basic elements and functionality of the SIRIUS 4 GUI](https://www.youtube.com/watch?v=SWkukL88ljo).
+For a quick start, you can also watch our [SIRIUS Short Course Tutorial Series introducing basic elements and functionality of the SIRIUS 6 GUI](https://bright-giant.com/short-course-tutorial-series).

 ## Account creation {#account-creation}